instagift/instagift-apidocs-v2/source/index.md

 # API Overview

 This API provides Instagift merchants and users the ability to read and interact with select Instagift data.
+The Instagift service is exposed as an HTTP API, so that it can be used from any language.
-The API is JSON only, and closely follows to format of
+It accepts and returns JSON only, and closely follows to format of
 <a href="http://jsonapi.org/" target="_blank">JSON API</a>.

 ## Authentication